hammerheim-game/hammerheim-rules/3-equipment.md

 particularly useful in cramped city fighting.
 Range: 12"
 Strength: 3
-Special Rule: Armour Piercing, Blast, Prepare Shot Special Rules
+Special Rule: Armor Piercing, Blast, Prepare Shot Special Rules
-Armour Piercing: Being a black powder weapon, the Nuln Shotgun benefits from an additional -1 to the enemy’s armour save.
+Armor Piercing: Being a black powder weapon, the Nuln Shotgun benefits from an additional -1 to the enemy’s armor save.
 Blast: The large spread of shot from the barrel makes it very easy to hit nearby targets, but the blast quickly disperses.
 The